lakecitycoaching/lakecitycoaching/src/pages/blog/healthy-aging-for-women-over-50.md

 chronic disease, and 25 percent of us have two or more!
 Additionally, Over half of us are overweight.
 Chronic diseases such as heart disease, diabetes, and hypertension are among the most preventable conditions, yet they are the leading cause of disability & death in women over 50!

-To live a long, active, joyful, healthy life, Chronic Disease must be managed with lifestyle changes.
+### To live a long, active, joyful, healthy life, Chronic Disease must be&#xA;managed with lifestyle changes.

 That doesn’t mean trying to mask and manage symptoms of the disease with bottles of prescription pills!

 ## The Good News